Modify code

 Restore shared directory

-Beginning with the ModusToolbox™ 2.2 release, shared BSPs, libraries, and versions are located in a shared directory (named mtb_shared, by default) adjacent to your application directories.
+Various shared libraries imported from GitHub are located in a shared directory named mtb_shared (by default) adjacent to your application directories.
 You can delete the mtb_shared directory at any time because it can be recreated.
 You might do this when sharing the application, for example.
-The shared directory only contains files that are already controlled and versioned, so you should NOT check it into a revision control system.
+The shared directory only contains files that are already controlled and versioned, so you should

 1. Regenerate the mtb_shared directory and assorted libraries on disk using make getlibs or the Library Manager.